Psykotikism/Mutant_Tanks/README.md

 		// 2: Multiply extra health only.
 		// 3: Multiply both.
 		"Multiply Health"				"0"

-		// Spawn these Super Tank types.
-		// Combine letters and numbers in any order for different results.
-		// Repeat the same letter or number to increase its chance of being chosen.
-		// Character limit: 250
-		// Valid characters: Any number, letter, and symbol except for these: ' and " "Tank Types"					"0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwx"

 		// Amount of Tanks to spawn for each finale wave.
 		// Separate waves with commas.